Yosiad/Competitive-Programming/README.md

 # Leetcode
-This repo holds my leetcode solutions. all solutions are in pyhton programming language.
+This repo holds my leetcode solutions. most solutions are in pyhton programming language. where some are Javascipt